zackmwangi/lemoniced/README.md

 #### Q3: Describe a centralized logging solution and *how* you can implement logging for a microservice architecture
 ##### Ans:
+>At a high level, the centralized logging solution entails individual micro-services sending logs to a central collector, which would then forward them to a bulk-storage solution and also expose them through a visualization tool.
+Some processing may also be done by the collector/aggregator logic to ensure standardized log structures and formats for search and analysis.

+Implementation of centralized logging for micro-services would involve:

+ - **Collection of logs** from individual hosts, containers and services using a client such as Fluentd
+ - **Establish a Logging format/structure** - Establishing a consistent format to ensure consistent parsing, correlation and analysis.
+ - **Aggregation** of the logs onto a central collector, backed by a storage solution
+ - **Log processing/analysis** by extracting features from the logs.
+Optionally a streaming service such as Kafka/Redpanda may be implemented for real-time processing.
+ - **Indexing and enrichment** for easier searching and correlation is important to enable quick tracing or root causes of failure across service boundaries.
+ - **Visualization tooling** such as Kibana would also be attached to provide quick insight into logs during troubleshooting.
+ - **Alerting thresholds** and rules are also necessary here to ensure error states are spotted, reported and investigated as soon as they are triggered to minimize downtime and negative impact on service availability.
+ - **Storage/rotation and retention policies** - management of log data and retention for stipulated durations is important for performance and compliance.
+A tiered storage solution would be ideal to balance cost and quick accessibility.
+Older copies may be stored in cheaper but slower volumes while faster and highly accessible/real-time solutions are used for newer log files that are highly likely to be required in case of failure.

+ Specific tooling used for the collection, aggregation, search, alerting and visualization may vary, form the older Elasticsearch, Logstash, Kibana(ELK) stack, to newer and improved tools and cloud-native solutions.

+ Other considerations include ensuring secure access to logs to prevent tampering especially in cases of systems compromise and criminal incidences.
+Some food for thought arises here if we also consider build-vs-buy in comparison to cloud-native options such as Amazon CloudWatch, GCP Cloud logging, etc in cases where the infrastructure is built on such providers.

 #### Q4: What are some of the reasons for choosing Terraform for DevOps?
 ##### Ans: